CMake Configuration — Building an STM32 Build System from Scratch

 20

-ENTRY(Reset_Handler) specifies the program's entry point.
-Reset_Handler is a function in the startup file that gets executed when the chip resets.
+ENTRY(Reset_Handler) specifies the program entry point.
+Reset_Handler is a function in the startup file that executes when the chip resets.

-The .isr_vector section stores the interrupt vector table, which is the first thing the STM32 reads when it boots.
-Note the use of the KEEP(...) directive here.
-If you don't add KEEP, the linker might think the vector table is unreferenced (since no code directly accesses it) and delete it during --gc-sections.
-The result is that the chip can't find the vector table after a reset, and the program goes completely off the rails.
-The first time I compiled, I forgot to add KEEP, and after flashing, the chip showed absolutely no response.
-I spent the whole evening debugging it.
+The .isr_vector section holds the interrupt vector table, the first thing STM32 reads when it starts.
+Note the use of the KEEP instruction here.
+If you don't add KEEP, the linker might think the vector table is unreferenced (because the code doesn't access it directly) and delete it during --gc-sections.
+The result is that the chip can't find the vector table after reset, and the code runs wild.
+The first time I compiled, I forgot KEEP, and the chip showed no sign of life after flashing.
+I spent the whole night troubleshooting.

-The .text section stores all code and read-only data (like string literals).
-These all go into Flash.
+The .text section holds all code and read-only data (like string literals).
+They all live in Flash.

-The .data section stores initialized global and static variables, like int count = 0;.
-There's a very critical piece of syntax here: > RAM AT > FLASH.
-What it means is: these variables ultimately need to reside in RAM (because they need to be modified at runtime), but their initial values are stored in Flash.
+The .data section holds initialized global and static variables, like int a = 5.
+There is a very critical syntax here: > RAM AT > FLASH.
+Its meaning is: these variables ultimately reside in RAM (because they need to be modified at runtime), but their initial values are stored in Flash.
 Why?
-Because the contents of Flash persist after power loss, while RAM data is lost.
-The startup code copies the initial values from Flash to RAM inside Reset_Handler, a process called "data section initialization."
+Because Flash content survives power loss, while RAM data is lost when power is cut.
+The startup code in Reset_Handler copies the initial values from Flash to RAM, a process called "data segment initialization."

-If you forget to add AT > FLASH, the linker will assume the initial values are already in RAM.
-But since RAM is empty after power loss, the result is that all variable initial values will be wrong.
-I've seen people debugging and finding that their global variables always had random values, only to discover that the linker script was written incorrectly.
+If you forget AT > FLASH, the linker assumes the initial values are in RAM.
+But RAM is empty after power loss, so all variable initial values will be wrong.
+I've seen people debugging and finding global variables always had random values, only to find out the linker script was wrong.

 _stack_start = ORIGIN(RAM) + LENGTH(RAM);

-The stack grows downward from the end of RAM, and the heap grows upward from the end of the BSS section.
-Here, 1KB is reserved for the stack.
-If you have deep function call hierarchies or use large local arrays, you might need to increase this value.
-If a stack overflow occurs, the program's behavior becomes completely unpredictable — it might crash, or it might jump to a random address and start executing.
+The stack grows downward from the end of RAM, and the heap grows upward from the end of the BSS segment.
+Here we reserve 1KB for the stack.
+If your function call hierarchy is deep or you use large local arrays, you might need to increase this value.
+If the stack overflows, program behavior becomes completely unpredictable—it might crash, or it might jump to a random address and execute.

 Post-Processing and Custom Targets

-After compilation and linking are complete, we need to convert the ELF file into a raw binary format so we can flash it using st-flash or OpenOCD:
+After compilation and linking, we need to convert the ELF file into a raw binary format so we can flash it using st-flash or OpenOCD:

 add_custom_command(TARGET ${PROJECT_NAME} POST_BUILD